truenas/documentation/content/TrueCommand/Administration/Users.md

 {{< tabs "User Options Tabs" >}}
 {{< tab "Administrator" >}}
-You can select the **TureCommand Administrator** checkbox to designate the account as an administrator.
+You can select the **TrueCommand Administrator** checkbox to designate the account as an administrator.

 {{< /tab >}}
 {{< tab "Change Password" >}}